 With certain paid accounts, both external users and managed users contribute towards your overall purchased user seat count.
-Business Plus, Enterprise, and Elite accounts have unlimited external collaboration, so only managed users contribute to your seat count.
+Business Plus, Enterprise, and Enterprise Plus accounts have unlimited external collaboration, so only managed users contribute to your seat count.

 External users may or may not also be unmanaged.
 You can always invite external users to join as managed users if the nature of your work or partnership changes.